Back to articles

 How ridership returned, and who returned first

-The upper chart tracks how each transit mode came back after the pandemic shock.
+The upper chart compares mode recovery against January 2021.
 The lower chart shows which fare groups rebuilt the system month by month.

 Metro